Feb 2017 Meetup Minutes

 - Element go on top of each other

-- If you need something more complex and specific it’s always better to go with grid.
+If you need something more complex and specific it’s always better to go with grid.

-- Widget List - Labels
+Widget List

 - Buttons